 I recognize that seeking counselling can be a vulnerable step that requires courage and strength.
 With this in mind, I consider counselling to be sacred space and strive to provide a safe and non-judgemental atmosphere.
 I focus on creating a collaborative and trusting relationship, where people feel seen and heard in each session.
 I work to empower individuals as we collectively work towards your goals of change in a way that resonates with you.
 On this path to empowerment, my goal is to help you discover tools and build your personalized toolbox to live a meaningful life.

-I am currently completing my Master’s degree in Counselling Psychology at the University of Lethbridge.
+I completed my Master’s degree in Counselling Psychology at the University of Lethbridge.
 I hold a Bachelor of Science degree majoring in Integrated Sciences from the University of British Columbia, in which I gained an understanding on the relationship between the human body and behavior.
+With my passion for learning, I will continue to seek additional training in order to expand and apply my clinical knowledge and skills.